chepeftw/NS3DockerEmulator/docs/_posts/2017-09-05-homelegacy.md

 Make sure you have everything installed, for detailed instructions refer to the [Preliminaries](/NS3DockerEmulator/legv1/preliminarieslegacy.html).
 You can also check the "install.sh" script provided by @ptrsen (Thank you very much 👍).

-The existing documentation is intended for the latest version at the moment, which is [v1.0](https://github.com/chepeftw/NS3DockerEmulator/releases/tag/v1.0).
+The existing documentation is intended for version [v1.0](https://github.com/chepeftw/NS3DockerEmulator/releases/tag/v1.0).

 ## NS3 Docker Emulator